 Themes may include digital editions, natural language processing, image processing and visualisation, linked data and the semantic web, open access, spatial and network analysis, serious gaming and any other digital or quantitative methods.
 We welcome seminar proposals addressing the application of these methods to individual projects, and particularly contributions which show how the digital component can facilitate the crossing of disciplinary boundaries and answering new research questions.
 Seminar content should be of interest both to classicists, ancient historians or archaeologists, as well as to information scientists and digital humanists, with an academic research agenda relevant to at least one of these fields.

 Seminars will run from mid-January through April 2015 and will be hosted at Brandeis, Holy Cross, Northeastern and Tufts.
-The full programme, including the venue of each seminar, will be finalised and announced in December.
+The full program, including the venue of each seminar, will be finalized and announced in December.
 In order to facilitate real-time participation from California to Europe, seminars will take place in the early afternoon and will be accessible online as Google Hangouts.

 As with the previous series, the video recordings of the presentations will be published online and we endeavour to provide accommodation for the speakers and contribute towards their travel expenses.
 There are plans to publish papers selected from the first series of the seminar as a special issue in an appropriate open access journal.

-The anonymized abstract should have all author names, institutions and references to the authors work removed.
-This may lead to some references having to be replaced by “Reference to authors’ work”.
-The abstract title and author names with affiliations are entered into the submission system in separate fields.
+: The anonymized abstract should have all author names, institutions and references to the authors work removed.
+It may be necessary to replace some references by a placeholder, “Reference to authors’ work.”
+The abstract title and author names with affiliations are entered into the EasyChair submission system in separate fields.